Top 5 Ways to Fix No Such Interface Supported Error in Windows 11

 Restart your PC after the scan is complete, and check if you can open apps and programs without errors.

 System Restore is a useful feature in Windows that allows you to undo changes made to your computer and revert it to its previous state.
-If the error only started appearing recently, you can perform a system restore to fix it.
+If the error started appearing recently, perform a system restore to fix it.

 System Restore on Windows 11

-Step 4: Select a restore point before the error first appeared and then hit Next.
+Step 3: Select a restore point before the first error appeared and hit Next.

 Select Restore Point in Windows 11

-Step 5: Click Finish and allow Windows to restore to the specified restore point.
+Step 4: Click Finish and allow Windows to restore to the specified restore point.
+After Windows reverts to the specified restore point, the “No such interface supported” error should not bother you.

 Perform a System Restore on Windows 11